-The City of Madison has major investments in cultural activities including the Public Library, the Overture Center, Olbrich Botanical Gardens, the, the Henry Vilas Zoo, the Public Art Program, the Madison Arts Commission, festival and special event services, and historic preservation and urban design functions.
-It also supports a number of closely related functions that include some arts and cultural content, outgrown its informal mechanisms of engagement with the creative sector.
+The City of Madison has major investments in cultural activities including the Public Library, the Overture Center, Olbrich Botanical Gardens, the Henry Vilas Zoo, the Public Art Program, the Madison Arts Commission, festival and special event services, and historic preservation and urban design functions.
+It also supports a number of closely related functions that include some arts and cultural content, including forestry, community gardens, Monona Terrace, the Senior Center, Warner Park Community Recreation Center, various neighborhood centers, certain special events, and the management of public grounds and facilities used occasionally for arts and cultural events.

-The city has

-including forestry, community gardens, Monona Terrace, the Senior Center, Warner Park Community Recreation Center, various neighborhood centers, certain special events, and the management of public grounds and facilities used occasionally for arts and cultural events.
 The city also regulates a number of aspects of creative sector businesses, especially those in the entertainment field and fairs, festivals and special events via licensing and permitting processes.
 As Madison has grown, so too have the city's responsibilities for, and impact on, creative sector development.

-Presently, the city has no structure through which to focus its investments and efforts in the creative sector.
+Presently, the city's investments and efforts in the creative sector are dispersed through several agencies and staff.
 While many solid working relationships between individual civil servants with responsibilities for creative affairs have been forged, examples of omissions, incompatible timelines, incompatible expectations, and lack of communication exist.
 Resource allocation, especially with regard to the role of the Madison Arts Commission in city-building, does not reflect workload burdens.
-The city has outgrown its current informal mechanisms for engagement with the creative sector.